 With tabs enabled, I can quickly scan through family and work emails in the Primary tab when I’m using my laptop, leaving emails in the Promotions for later in the day, usually when I’m relaxing and watching TV after dinner—and feel like checking out sales online.

 Thanks to Gmail’s Promotions tab, your emails won’t be overlooked in the inbox when a customer is trying to sort through work emails.
-Instead, when a subscriber goes to the Promotions tab they’re in more of shopping mindset and receptive to your offers.
+Instead, when a subscriber goes to the Promotions tab they’re in more of a shopping mindset and receptive to your offers.
 Without the distractions of other emails, they’re able to focus on your email and more likely to click-through because they’re ready to convert.

 There’s a lot of “expert advice” out there sharing tricks about how to sneak your emails into the Primary tab.
 My advice: Don’t risk it.